PhoeniXAbhisheK/JS30/README.md

 # JS30
-Files for Javascript30(JS30) - A course by WesBos.
+Files for Javascript30(JS30) - Course by WesBos.